The Voyage of the Resolute and the Evolution of a Plastic Standard

 Similarly, we must also ask whether the plastic is buried in a landfill, or loose in a river system on its way to the open sea.
 And in terms of measuring impact, it matters greatly what the plastic’s level of toxicity is.

-Before the Resolute left the dock, my company had a working framework of no less than twelve metrics – including weight – that must be taken into account in a realistic Plastic Standard.
+Before the Resolute left the dock, my company had a working framework of no less than twelve metrics – including weight – that must be taken into account in a realistic Plastic Standard (see picture above).
 In our Metrics working group sessions at sea, we batted around a bunch more that may need to be accounted for, and we talked about implementation, data structures, and how to organize all the information we need.

 Because of the time we were able to spend working, and the time available for small groups to talk, we were able to collaborate far more closely and at length than any typical convention would allow.
 Further, Soul Buffalo’s unique formula for bringing potentially adversarial stakeholders together in an intimate, escape-proof space, gave room for truly wide-ranging conversation and eliminated the echo-chamber effect single-issue conferences can create.